kerrimalone/cryptic-catalogue/README.md

 script: [main.py](main.py)
 Parameter grid search: [stats_inspection.Rmd](data/training/results/catomatic_training/stats_inspection.Rmd)

 The catalogue construction method evolved over time.
-The data in this repo is the result of using `catomatic` to generate per drug catalogues.
-See `main.py` for this pipeline.
+The data in this repo is the result of employing `catomatic` to generate per drug catalogues.
+See `main.py` for the overall pipeline.
 Natural mutations and wildcard rules were used during construction, see files [natural_variants.json](data/natural_variants.json) and [wildcards.json](data/wildcards.json).

+Samples with drug phenotype QUALITY == LOW were excluded from the relevant catalogue construction.

 Binomial testing was selected for the statistical analysis.
 An experiment was run to choose the best background and CI values for catalogue construction:
 1. For each drug, construct a catalogue using the training dataset and Binomial test and a combination of: